KarelZe/thesis/references/obsidian/📖chapters/🧓Discussion.md

+- Whilst we reach the same conclusion, we estimate that large models should be trained for many more training tokens than recommended by the authors.

 - results for classical rules demonstrate that classical choices for option trade classification.
 - We identify missingess in data to be down-ward biasing the results of classical estimators.
 ML predictors are robust to this missingness, as they can handle missing values and potentially substitute.